Percy French: Operatic works

-Art
+Watercolours by Percy French and the Oriel Gallery

 Artworks by French have increased in value.
-On 20 September 2005, the Percy French watercolour landscape Where ever I go my heart turns back to the County Mayo was sold by Dublin auctioneers Whyte's for a then record price of €44,000.
+On 20 September 2005, the Percy French watercolour landscape Where ever I go my heart turns back to the County Mayo was sold by Dublin auctioneers Whyte's for a then-record price of €44,000.
 It is also known as "The Iveagh Percy French" as it came from the Guinness family collection.
 The story goes that the purchaser had "buyer's remorse", and the painting was purchased immediately by a gallerist.
 Some ten days after this auction, the Apollo Gallery sold this iconic painting on to an American collector for €65,000.

-A comprehensive biography of French, focusing on his paintings, Lead Kindly Light, was produced and written by Oliver Nulty of the Oriel Gallery in 2002, the culmination of his life's work promoting French at a time of official neglect.
-Bernadette Lowry edited the publication and contributed the essay "Percy French in a Wider Cultural Context", which assessed the wider cultural significance of French, especially underscoring his ear for idiom and his matchless facility with Hiberno-English.
-The title was taken from French's favourite hymn "Lead Kindly Light" by John Henry Newman.
-It was chosen as a metaphor for French's paintings as the light always leads gently into his pictures.
-A runner-up title which the Oriel considered was Tones That Are Tender from French's song "Come Back Paddy Reilly".
-French's landscape paintings are described in The Watercolours of Ireland by Patricia Butler as "laden with atmosphere".

-When Oliver Nulty (d.
-2005) established the Oriel Gallery in Clare Street, Dublin, he opened with a Percy French and George Russell exhibition.
+Oliver Nulty (d.
+2005) established the Oriel Gallery in Clare Street, Dublin in 1868, which opened with a Percy French and George Russell exhibition.
 Nulty promoted French from the day he opened the gallery in 1968 and mounted at least 15 solo exhibitions of French and several group shows featuring French, one opened by Peter Ustinov.
-Nulty was a collector for years before opening a gallery.
-He had been an antiques dealer and noticed that Irish visual art was neglected.
-He once witnessed the auctioneer fail to sell a George Russell painting for 2 shillings, until a coal scuttle was added to the lot.
+Nulty had been a collector for years before opening a gallery but he had a particularly fondness for French as his parents had met French in London in 1913 when they attended one of his matinees and met him afterwards.
+Nulty noticed that Irish visual art was neglected.
+He once witnessed that a George Russel had only been sold when a coal scuttle was thrown into the lot which sold for 2/6.
 As well as mounting several solo exhibitions of French's paintings he published several catalogues of French's watercolours.
-French's daughters Joan and Ettie were regular visitors to the Oriel Gallery from the early 1970s.
+French's daughters, Joan and Ettie were regular visitors to the Oriel Gallery from the early 1970s and the gallery possesses their letters to Oliver.
+Peter Ustinov opened the 1986 French exhibition in the Oriel to a thronged audience.

 French's archive currently resides in the North Down Museum, Bangor, County Down where researchers are welcome to view material by appointment with the museum.